April - August 2025

 We’re also guided by an advisory board of 12 dedicated people representing a variety of interests from across the scene.

-As we move into the final stages of our project, we want to make sure the knowledge you’re helping create is assembled in formats that are useful – not just another dusty tomb in a library or a broken link on your computer…
+As we move into the final stages of our project, we want to make sure the knowledge you’re helping create is assembled in formats that are useful – not just another dusty tome in a library or a broken link on your computer…

 What have we done with the knowledge you’ve shared?